ConnectionMaster/web.eyeo.com/pages/jobs/speculative-application.md

 - Have heated debates about new ideas
 - Flexible workplace and hours
 - All tech roles can be performed remotely
-- We offer relocation assistance if you’d like to move near our office in Cologne, Germany
+- We offer relocation assistance if you’d like to move near our offices in Cologne or Berlin, Germany
 - Choose your own hard- and software

 **What we are expecting**